Annual Compliance

 The Cyprus Tax Department has significantly expanded its electronic verification capabilities.
 IR4 data is cross-referenced against VAT returns, payroll returns (IR7), and bank data obtained through the Common Reporting Standard (CRS).
 Discrepancies trigger automated risk scoring and may lead to enquiry letters or formal audits.

-Cyprus law requires companies to retain all accounting records for a minimum of 6 years from the end of the accounting period to which they relate.
+Cyprus law requires companies to retain all financial statements and accounting records for a minimum of 6 years from the end of the accounting period to which they relate.
 This obligation applies to all companies regardless of size, trading status, or whether they have been audited.
+Our accounting services include full record management and retention.

 The categories of documents that must be retained include: sales invoices and purchase invoices; receipts for all payments and expenses; bank statements and bank reconciliations; payroll records and payslips; contracts and agreements with customers, suppliers, and service providers; board minutes and shareholder resolutions; expense claims and supporting receipts; and correspondence with tax authorities.